 Step 1: Go to your Twitch TV dashboard and login if required.

 The two main components of a live stream are video and audio.
-Whether you stream a game, yourself, or both, you need audio and video if you are to proceed.
+Whether you stream a game, yourself, or both, you need audio and video to proceed.
 Here’s how to set up each component individually.

 Note: We won’t go into hardware choices here.
 We have other guides for great cameras.